 But, there are plenty of options for accounting software out there for small businesses.

 7. Incentivize early payments

 This is also a good opportunity to look over your existing payment terms and decide if you should adjust them.
 For example, should you add late fees into your contracts?
-Do you want to shorten your allotted payment window from 60 days to 30 days in order to boost your monthly cash flow and avoid long waiting periods for large payments?
+Do you want to shorten your allotted payment window from 60 days to 30 days?
+Which will boost your monthly cash flow and avoid long waiting periods for large payments.

-If you want to encourage your customers to pay early in the future, you can come up with strategies to incentivize early payments!
+If you want to encourage your customers to pay early in the future, you can incentivize early payments!
 For instance, you could start offering discounts for early payments.
 If they know they’ll save money, your customers will be eager to pay you ahead of time!

 Conclusion: Chasing outstanding invoices and collecting late payments

 No business owner enjoys the process of going after late payments.
 But this is just a necessary duty for entrepreneurs, and it will happen to every business owner eventually.

 It does not have to spell out the end of your customer relationships.
 By following these tips, you can request payments for overdue invoices with ease and encourage timely payments in the future!